 Warnings: The devices are designed, intended, and distributed for single use only.
 Do not resterilize or reuse the devices.
 There are no data to support the sterility, nonpyrogenicity, and functionality of the devices after reprocessing.
 Correct sizing of the valve into the non-compliant RVOT conduit or failing bioprosthesis (landing zone) is essential to minimize risks.
 Too small of a valve may result in paravalvular leak, migration, or valve embolization; whereas too large of a valve may result in residual gradient (patient-prosthesis mismatch) or RVOT rupture.
 Accelerated deterioration of the valve may occur in patients with an altered calcium metabolism.
 Assessment for coronary compression risk prior to valve implantation is essential to prevent the risk of severe patient harm.
-The physician must verify correct orientation of the valve prior to its implantation; the inflow (outer skirt end) of the valve should be oriented toward the proximal end (handle) of the delivery system to prevent the risk of severe patient harm.
+The physician must verify correct orientation of the valve prior to its implantation; the inflow (outer skirt end) of the valve should be oriented towards the proximal end (handle) of the delivery system to prevent the risk of severe patient harm.
 Prior to delivery, the valve must remain hydrated at all times and cannot be exposed to solutions other than its shipping storage solution and sterile physiologic rinsing solution.
 Valve leaflets mishandled or damaged during any part of the procedure will require replacement of the valve.
 Patients with pre-existing bioprostheses should be carefully assessed prior to implantation of the valve to ensure proper valve positioning and deployment.
-Do not use the valve if the tamper-evident seal is broken, the storage solution does not completely cover the valve, the temperature indicator has been activated, the valve is damaged, or the expiration date has elapsed.
-Do not mishandle the delivery system or use it if the packaging or any components are not sterile, have been opened or are damaged (e.g., kinked or stretched), or the expiration date has elapsed.
+Do not use the valve if the tamper evident seal is broken, the storage solution does not completely cover the valve, the temperature indicator has been activated, the valve is damaged, or the expiration date has elapsed.
+Do not mishandle the delivery system or use it if the packaging or any components are not sterile, have been opened or are damaged (e.g. kinked or stretched), or the expiration date has elapsed.
 Use of excessive contrast media may lead to renal failure.
 Measure the patient's creatinine level prior to the procedure.
-Contrast media usag hypersensitivities to cobalt, nickel, chromium, molybdenum, titanium, manganese, silicon, and/or polymeric materials.
+Contrast media usage should be monitored.
+Patient injury could occur if the delivery system is not un-flexed prior to removal.
+Care should be exercised in patients with hypersensitivities to cobalt, nickel, chromium, molybdenum, titanium, manganese, silicon, and/or polymeric materials.
 The procedure should be conducted under fluoroscopic guidance.
 Some fluoroscopically guided procedures are associated with a risk of radiation injury to the skin.
 These injuries may be painful, disfiguring, and long-lasting.
 It is recommended that all prosthetic heart valve recipients be prophylactically treated for endocarditis to minimize the possibility of prosthetic valve infection.
 Valve recipients should be maintained on anticoagulant/antiplatelet therapy, except when contraindicated, as determined by their physician.
 This device has not been tested for use without anticoagulation.
 Do not add or apply antibiotics to the storage solution, rinse solutions or to the valve.